What is Coreg CR?

-You may open the Coreg CR capsule and sprinkle the medicine into a spoonful of pudding or applesauce to make swallowing easier.
-Swallow right away without chewing.
-Do not save the mixture for later use.
+If you cannot swallow a capsule whole, open it and sprinkle the medicine into a spoonful of cold applesauce.
+Swallow the mixture right away without chewing.
+Do not save it for later use.

-If you are switched from Coreg CR tablets to this medicine extended-release capsules (Coreg CR), your daily total dose of this medicine may be higher or lower than before.
+If you are switched from Coreg CR tablets to this medicine extended-release capsules (Coreg CR), your daily total dose of Coreg CR may be higher or lower than before.
 Older adults may be more likely to become dizzy or feel faint when switching from tablets to extended-release capsules.
 Follow your doctor's instructions.

 Your blood pressure will need to be checked often.

 If you are being treated for high blood pressure, keep using this medication even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medication for the rest of your life.

 Coreg CR is only part of a complete treatment program that may also include diet, exercise, and weight control.
-Follow your diet, medication, and exercise routines very closely if you are being treated for hypertension.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.